Vale of Neath Railway: First railways

 In the 1830s it had become clear that the way forward for heavy transport was railways of a modern pattern, with steam locomotives.
 Although the early technology was very primitive, progress was being made following the example of the Stockton and Darlington Railway, opened from 1825.

-In South Wales, the Taff Vale Railway was authorised by Act of Parliament in 1836.
-This was a purely local railway, connecting the iron-producing town of Merthyr to Cardiff Docks; it was constructed on the standard gauge; it opened in stages from 1840.
-In 1845 the South Wales Railway was authorised, to build from near Gloucester to Milford Haven Waterway.
+In South Wales, the Taff Vale Railway was authorised by an Act of Parliament, the Taff Vale Railway Act 1836 (6 & 7 Will.
+4. c. lxxxii).
+This was a purely local railway, connecting the iron-producing town of Merthyr Tydfil to Cardiff Docks; it was constructed on the standard gauge, and opened in stages from 1840.
+In 1845 the South Wales Railway was authorised, by the South Wales Railway Act 1845 (8 & 9 Vict. c. cxc), to build from near Gloucester to Milford Haven Waterway.
 This was to be a trunk line, in fact connecting with the Great Western Railway and the English railway network.
 Engineered by Isambard Kingdom Brunel, it was to be built on the broad gauge.

 The Vale of Neath Railway promoted

 The authorisation of the South Wales Railway brought fresh energy to the possibility of new railway lines in South Wales, but it was to skirt the southern margin of the valleys.
 Industrial locations in the valleys themselves would need their own railways to link to the South Wales Railway, or to harbours for onward conveyance of their production.

 H. S. Coke was the town clerk of Neath, and a solicitor by profession.
 He was the driving force in promoting the idea of a railway following the River Neath, and connecting Merthyr with Neath; at Neath there would be the alternatives of onward railway transport on the South Wales Railway, or transfer to ships at the staithes on the river.
-On 21 May 1845 he put his ideas to the provisional directors of the South Wales Railway, although they had not yet secured their own authorising Act of Parliament.
-They were supportive, providing that Coke's railway was also on the broad gauge system.
+On 21 May 1845 he put his ideas to the provisional directors of the South Wales Railway, although they had not yet secured their own authorising act of Parliament.
+They were supportive, provided that Coke's railway was also on the broad gauge system.

 His intended route was from Neath up the relatively gentle valley as far as Glynneath; from there the line was to climb much more steeply and penetrate the mountain at the watershed, then descending the Cynon Valley to Cwmbach (near Aberdare) and turning northeast to pass through another mountain by a long tunnel to reach Merthyr.
 There would be a branch to Aberdare itself.